erisemberg/CoV-susceptibility/README.md

 Intercross analysis
 -----------------------

 Run the following code to perform QTL mapping in each infection group and produce a PDF of results.
+This may take some time the first time you run it, as part of this analysis is running computationally intensive permutation tests.

 ```
 Rscript -e 'library(rmarkdown); rmarkdown::render("vr-Rqtl_SARS1.Rmd", "html_document")'